Quantum-Assisted Support Vector Regression: Abstract

 \section{Abstract}

-The classical machine-learning model for support vector regression (SVR) is widely used for regression tasks, including weather prediction, stock-market and real-estate pricing.
-However, a practically realisable quantum version for SVR remains to be formulated.
-We devise annealing-based algorithms, namely simulated and quantum-classical hybrid, for training two SVR models, and compare their empirical performances against the SVR implementation of Python's scikit-learn package and the SVR-based state-of-the-art algorithm for the facial-landmark-detection (FLD) problem.
+A popular machine-learning model for regression tasks, including stock-market prediction, weather forecasting and real-estate pricing, is the classical support vector regression~(SVR).
+However, a practically realisable quantum SVR remains to be formulated.
+We devise annealing-based algorithms, namely simulated and quantum-classical hybrid, for training two SVR models, and compare their empirical performances against the SVR implementation of Python's scikit-learn package for facial landmark detection (FLD), a particular use case for SVR.
 Our method is to derive a quadratic-unconstrained-binary formulation for the optimisation problem used for training a SVR model and solve this problem using annealing.
-Using D-Wave’s Hybrid Solver, we construct a quantum-assisted SVR model, thereby demonstrating a slight advantage over classical models regarding landmark-detection accuracy.
-Furthermore, we observe that annealing-based SVR models predict landmarks with lower variances compared to the SVR models trained by greedy optimisation procedures.
+Using D-Wave’s Hybrid Solver, we construct a quantum-assisted SVR model, thereby demonstrating a slight advantage over classical models regarding FLD accuracy.
+Furthermore, we observe that annealing-based SVR models predict landmarks with lower variances compared to the SVR models trained by gradient-based methods.
 Our work is a proof-of-concept example for applying quantum-assisted SVR to a supervised learning task with a small training dataset.

 \makeatletter \l@section{\@dottedtocline{1}{0em}{1em}} \l@subsection{\@dottedtocline{2}{1em}{1.5em}} \l@subsubsection{\@dottedtocline{3}{2.5em}{2.5em}} \makeatother